 11print(f"skipped_rounds={len(verified_scores) - used_rounds}")1used_rounds=3 selected_score=0.780

-2skipped_rounds=2This is the most sophisticated strategy, like a fulfillment planner who considers multiple recovery paths, evaluates each action, and prunes bad branches early.
-Instead of scoring just the final answer ("did you choose refund or reship?"), a process reward model scores each intermediate step ("is this policy check correct?").
+2skipped_rounds=2Tree search is heavier: a repair agent considers multiple patch paths, evaluates each action, and prunes bad branches early.
+Instead of scoring just the final answer ("did the fix pass?"), a process reward model scores each intermediate step ("was the failing test reproduced?" or "does this diff touch the right module?").

-Here's how a simplified beam search using a PRM operates.
-It accepts a model and a PRM, taking a prompt as the initial state.
+A simplified beam search using a PRM accepts a model and a PRM, taking a prompt as the initial state.
 At each step, it generates multiple possible next steps (the beam width), scores them with the PRM, and keeps only the highest-scoring paths.
 The function outputs the best completed reasoning chain.
 This is a conceptual interface sketch; it assumes model.generate_step, prm.score_step, and is_final_answer exist.

 1def beam_search_with_prm(